 Search intent is now ingrained into Google’s core ranking algorithm.
 For that reason it’s crucial that you consider the landscape of the SERP (Search Engine Results Page) before optimising key landing pages.
 SERPs are made up of so many different features, from ads, to images and even videos.
 Google builds these SERP features by drawing parallels between the search query entered and anticipated search intent.

 The 4 types of search intent

 Transactional search intent concerns the purchase of goods or services.
-A search for “iPhone 11 buy” yields very different results than the previous example.
-The user is given a knowledge panel SERP feature encouraging them to shop now at competitive price points.
+A search for “iPhone 11 buy” yields very different results to the previous example.
+The user is shown a knowledge panel SERP feature, encouraging them to shop now at competitive price points.
 In addition, there are three different ads at the top of the page.
 The user is clearly still in the process of buying an iPhone, but their search intent is a lot more clear than when they were searching for “iPhone 11 processor speed”.

 Navigational search intent occurs when a user is searching for a specific brand, business or website.
 Following our iPhone example, a user with navigational search intent may want to buy their iPhone from the official Apple website, so in this case they may simply search for “Apple”.

 From the examples above it’s clear that the predominant elements of these SERPs aren’t organic search results.
 They’re features such as videos and ads.
 Getting your website into these search features isn’t easy.
 You either have to have a large advertising budget, or spend a large amount of budget investing in SEO.
 Either way, it’s worth considering the SERP landscape before choosing one over the other.
 Improving organic ranking for a keyword might not be the best strategy when the SERP is dominated by ads, and vice versa.